Cardinals maintain pitching pursuits, top prospects as San Diego lands Soto, per reports

 In exchange for the 23-year-old Soto and switch-hitting first baseman Josh Bell, the Nationals received three of the top 62 prospects in all of the minors, according to Baseball America, and also major-league starting pitcher MacKenzie Gore.
-The deal also sends first baseman Eric Hosmer to Washington but he must lift his no-trade clause, the New York Post reported, and that has not been completed at the time of writing this sentence.
+The deal also initially sent first baseman Eric Hosmer to Washington but he utilized his no-trade clause to reject the move, according to multiple reports.
+That is expected to change the construction of the deal, but not the end result: Soto is a Padre.

 The Cardinals had engaged in negotiations with the Nationals for Soto in large part because they and the Padres were two of the teams that could meet the exorbitant talent cost Nationals had set.
 The Nationals sought a deal with the Cardinals because of interest in specific, high-upside prospects.